vivaria/edisonrul.ing/docs/source/cards/h/harpie-queen.md

 ### Card Rulings

-●If Skill Drain is active on the field, while Harpie Queen is on the field its name won't be treated as Harpie Lady.
+*   If Skill Drain is active on the field, while Harpie Queen is on the field its name won't be treated as Harpie Lady.
-●If “Prohibition” is activated choosing “Harpie Lady”, “Harpie Queen” won't have its name treated as “Harpie Lady” and can still attack and change its battle position.
+*   If “Prohibition” is activated choosing “Harpie Lady”, “Harpie Queen” won't have its name treated as “Harpie Lady” and can still attack and change its battle position.